swtv-kaist/cs458-spring23/clang-api/README.md

 _________
 ### ```Expr* getCond()```
 _________
-Obtains the conditional expression in statements such as If, For and etc. Usage:
+Obtains the conditional expression in statements such as If, For and etc.

+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         if(isa<IfStmt>(stmt)){